 Le Petit Train de Toulon: Jump on the tourist train on a summer afternoon and the 45 minutes ride is thoroughly enjoyable.
 It departs from the port/ Waterfront area (in Square Germain Noveau) almost every 30 minutes or so.
 Cost: 6.00€/adult; 4.00€/kid There are two types of routes that you can choose from (based on your interest; same cost): a).
 Visit the Naval Base July-August:10h - 11h - 13h30 - 14h30 - 15h30 b).
 Visit the city and the beaches of Mourillon (Circuit 1) July-August: 10h30-11h-11h30-12h-13h30-14h-14h30-15h- 15h30-16h-16h30-17h-17h30-18h

 For a great view of Toulon, its harbor and the fleet take the cable car up Mount Faron.
-I would suggest you first walk to the tourism office, where the market is, to check if the cable car is running (won't if too windy) and grab a special offer ticket, 6 € including bus and cable car. then hop on bus 40 and go.
+I would suggest you first walk to the tourism office, where the market is, to check if the cable car is running (won't if too windy) and grab a special offer ticket, 7.5 € including bus and cable car. then hop on bus 40 and go, every 20 minutes.
+The cable cars are small, with very limited capacity, so be aware that even in non-peak times, there can be a very long wait (1 to 2 hours) for the cable car.

 Marseille, Aix en Provence, are on most shore excursions lists.
 The train station of Toulon is a 15 minute walk away from where the transfer boats dock.
 There are good train connections between Toulon and Marseille Saint Charles (every 30 minutes).
 The ride takes about 45min to 1 hour and costs around 14 Euro per person.